Harika-SVL/Ansible/notes.md

 ![Alt text](shots/9.PNG)

+* In this it is a push based configuration management
 * Here the control node can execute desired state on nodes using => adhoc commands
 => playbooks (YAML files)